 Shalom SKF

-• Provide a safe space for staff members to come together and interact outside of work commitments;
+• Provide a safe space for members to come together and interact;

 A virtual Chanukah gathering with individuals from the Shalom SKF employee resource group shown on a computer screen along with three lit candles in front of a keyboard.